caspermeijn/read-it-later/README.md

 </div>

 ## Hack on Read It Later
-To build the development version of Contrast and hack on the code see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject) for building GNOME apps with Flatpak and GNOME Builder.
+To build the development version of Read It Later and hack on the code see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject) for building GNOME apps with Flatpak and GNOME Builder.